Saturday, May 5, 2012

 1962: Dee Dee Sharp was #1 on the R&B chart with "Mashed Potato Time".

-1962: Mr. Acker Bilk had a huge Easy Listening hit with "Stranger on the Shore".
-It was atop the AC chart for the third out of seven weeks in a row.
+1962: Mr. Acker Bilk had a huge Easy Listening hit with "Stranger On The Shore".
+It was atop the Adult chart for the third out of seven weeks in a row.

 1962: The Shirelles marched to #1 with "Soldier Boy".
-Dee Dee Sharp saw an opening and took advantage with "mashed Potato Time", former #1 "Johnny Angel" from Shelley Fabares was third, followed by Mr. Acker Bilk and "Stranger on the Shore" and Elvis Presley's previous #1, "Good Luck Charm".
+Dee Dee Sharp saw an opening and took advantage with "Mashed Potato Time", former #1 "Johnny Angel" from Shelley Fabares was third, followed by Mr. Acker Bilk and "Stranger On The Shore" and Elvis Presley's previous #1, "Good Luck Charm".

-1969: The Beatles released the single "Get Back".
+1969: The Beatles released the single "Get Back" on Apple Records.

 1969: United States President Richard Nixon awarded Stevie Wonder with the Distinguished Service Award for Wonder's commitment to employment of the handicapped.